BraianMilocco/psychoKiller/README.md

 4. Install backend dependencies, run: `bash pip install -r requirements.txt`

-5. Optional: if you're using Visual Studio Code, you should activate format on save to automatically format python code with black
+5. Optional: We have a recommended vscode setting file in `.vscode/recommended.settings.json`, we **strongy** suggest you to use that configuration, you only have to rename the file from `recommended.settings.json` to `settings.json`

 6. Run migrations